 Do you have an outside board of directors?

-We work closely with advisors that span the industry, but our actual board of directors at launch is limited to Plotinus executive management.
-As the core fund grows in stature, we have pre-defined arrangements with industry mentors to join our fund board.
+For the fund, leadership is now composed of two senior executives at Plotinus and one external director.
+We work closely with advisors that span the industry, so as the core product grows in stature, we will benefit from pre-defined arrangements with industry mentors to join our fund board.

 Are you pursuing retail distribution arrangements?